sirmanuelcortez3/manuelacortez/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Currently a student of data analytics.
+Currently a master's student of data analytics.
 My main interests include data mining, statistical analysis, and operational-related data analytics.
 My goal is to broaden my scope of expertise in areas related to machine-learning, cloud computing, and data engineering.

 <!--- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. --->